SEO A/B Test Analyzer

 What input file do I need?

+Yes.
 Upload a CSV with columns date, variant, and control.
 Values should be daily totals for clicks, sessions, or impressions.

 How much data is recommended?